KC-46A Pegasus Relocated Ahead of Isaias

 |0

-This work, KC-46A Pegasus Relocated Ahead of Isaias [Image 4 of 4], by Maj.
-Abby Dolak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, KC-46A Pegasus Relocated Ahead of Isaias, by Ashley Snipes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT